-- → The right to have access to public service in one's country (Article 25 of ICCPR). - → The right to freedom of expression and access to information (Article 19 of ICCPR). - → The right to freedom of association (Article 22 of ICCPR). - → The right of peaceful assembly (Article 21 of ICCPR). - → The right to equality and non-discrimination (Article 2 of ICCPR).
+- (+) - The right to participate in public affairs (Article 25 of ICCPR). - The right to vote (Article 25 of ICCPR) - The right to run as a candidate and be elected (Article 25 of ICCPR) - The right to have access to public service in one's country (Article 25 of ICCPR). - The right to freedom of expression and access to information (Article 19 of ICCPR). - The right to freedom of association (Article 22 of ICCPR). - The right of peaceful assembly (Article 21 of ICCPR). - The right to equality and non-discrimination (Article 2 of ICCPR).